 There’s a good bit of creativity in the the way that the killer slaughters his victims and the majority of the kill scenes are sharp and unique.
 My favourite is when one guy is knocked unconscious in the school changing room and then wakes up sometime later buried up to his chin in the ground.
 The killer then proceeds to roll a bowling ball at his head and he is visibly relieved when the bumpy terrain sends it just skimming past.
 There’s no such fortune with the second one though and it hits him square in the face, which is conveyed to be as gruesome as it sounds.
 Even if most of the slayings are committed off-screen, they are delivered in a manor that allows your imagination to do the work and they are surprisingly brutal, which sits somewhat awkwardly amongst the cheesiness of the two lovebirds and their soppy romance.
 One outside review that I’ve read criticized the choice for the ending here and called it ‘stupid’ and ‘corny’, but I disagree.
 I thought it was a good decision – but then I guess that I’m an old romantic at heart – and maybe that helped.
 The story adds just enough character development to allow you to care about the outcome of the plot and you’ll find that you’ll breeze through the movie and never feel like you’ve wasted your time.

-So there’s definitely a theme running here and Wishcraft mixes chick flick trappings with those of the stalk and slash category, but the creative blend doesn’t combine flawlessly and ends up looking like the horror bits have been sellotaped on to a cheesy love story.
+So there’s definitely a theme running here, but the creative blend doesn’t combine flawlessly and ends up looking like the horror bits have been sellotaped on to a cheesy love story.
 Maybe it could have worked if there were a few more minutes spent with the maniac as he stalks and murders the cast members or if they played the whole thing straighter from both angles.
 For some reason though the film never develops a dark enough tone to convince as a horror picture and struggles to deliver an adequate amount of trepidation.
 Also, the main comic relief character is obnoxious and annoying, which means that he should have been one of the first to die.
 Add everything together and what starts as a clever and original plot, just loses complete focus and rolls along to leave a whole load of unanswered questions.
 I mean, why didn’t Brett use his power to conjure up a 12 bore shotgun, or wish that the twosome could escape to safety?
 It’s hard to believe that no one on the crew highlighted this to the writer or director as they worked through the production.